NM2509/Joint-distributions-visualisation/README.md

 ## Dependencies

-To run the code from this repository, please ensure you have the following Python libraries installed:

-### Numerical Computations
-* numpy

-### Scientific Computations
-* scipy

-### Visualisation
-* plotly

-### Building web application
-* dash

-### Bootstrap component of Dash
-* dash-bootstrap-components

-Note: Some libraries are imported with specific abbreviations or modules in the code, like `import numpy as np` or `from dash import dcc, html`
+All requirements are listed in the requirements.txt file.

 ## How to Run

 1. **Setup**:
     - Clone the repository to your local machine
     - Ensure you've installed all required dependencies (see the "Dependencies" section)
-    - Note: Some libraries are imported with specific abbreviations in the code, like `import numpy as np`

 2. **Executing the Code**:
-    - Navigate to the project directory.
+    - Navigate to the project directory
-    - Run Python code in "Joint distributions visualisation.py" which will create a local web page
+    - Run Python code in "main.py" which will create a local web page
     - Choose distributions from the drop down menu and set parameters in the input boxes
     - The resulting joint distribution will appear / change automatically with user inputs